IsmarCostabile/5-axis-CNC-visualizer/README.md

 Requirements: PyQt5, OpenGL and NumPy.

-this project is still very in a very crude stage
+Please keep in mind that this project is still very in a very crude stage